varnishcache/varnish-cache/doc/sphinx/users-guide/troubleshooting.rst

 debug a segfault the developers need you to provide a fair bit of data.

- * Make sure you have Varnish installed with symbols
+ * Make sure you have Varnish installed with debugging symbols.
-..
-XXX:Symbols? benc
- * Make sure core dumps are enabled (ulimit)
+ * Make sure core dumps are allowed in the parent shell. (``ulimit -c unlimited``)
-..
-XXX:ulimit? benc

 Once you have the core you open it with `gdb` and issue the command ``bt`` to get a stack trace of the thread that caused the segfault.